 In general, the climate of Yakutia can be described as at least semi-arid.
 This is clearly evident from the climate diagram on ► Fig. K-12, i.e. the potential evaporation is higher than the low annual precipitation even on euclimatopes.

-In accordance with this, in the larch forests one finds tree-free places - the "Tscharany" (Charani) - on which salt accumulation takes place due to the strong evaporation.
+In accordance with this, in the larch forests one finds treeless places - the "Tscharany" (Charani) - on which some salt accumulation takes place due to the strong evaporation.
 On such brackish, solonized soils grow salt plants, which also occur on sea coasts, such as Atriplex litoralis, Spergularia marina and Salicornia europaea, on wet salt soils also the grasses Puccinellia tenuiflora and Hordeum brevisubulatum (Walter 1974).

-Since in the far north the steep southern slopes are struck perpendicularly by the rays of the low sun at noon, individual steppe species can even still grow on Wrangel Island (71° N) (Yurtsev 1981).
-The following typical species are cited: Ephedra monostachya, Stipa krylovii, Koeleria cristata, Festuca spp. and other grasses, Pulsatilla spp, Potentilla spp, Astragalus and Oxytropis spp, Linum perenne, Veronica incana, Galium verum, Artemisia frigida, Leontopodium campestre, Aster alpinus (typical for Siberian steppes) and others.
+Since in the far north the steep S slopes are struck perpendicularly by the rays of the low sun at noon, individual steppe species can even still grow on Wrangel Island (71° N) (Yurtsev 1981).
+The following typical species are cited: Ephedra monostachya, Stipa krylovii, Koeleria cristata, Festuca spp. and other grasses, Pulsatilla spp., Potentilla spp., Astragalus and Oxytropis spp., Linum perenne, Veronica incana, Galium verum, Artemisia frigida, Leontopodium campestre, Aster alpinus (typical for Siberian steppes) and others.

-These steppe islands occur today extrazonally on warm southern slopes.
+These steppe islands occur today extrazonally on warm S slopes.
 They are relics of zonal steppes of glacial times, when the climate was more continental.
-At that time, foehn-like, strongly warming downdrafts came from the huge icecap in summer, deflected to the east and blew over the ice-free periglacial surfaces, depositing the thick loess layers.
+At that time, foehn-like, strongly warming downdrafts came off from the huge icecap in summer, deflected to the east and blew over the ice-free periglacial surfaces, depositing the thick loess layers.
 The summers were obviously so hot that large dry cracks formed in the loess, in which the permafrost caused ripening and filling with ice (Jedome series).
 On the basis of recent Russian investigations, it must be assumed that during the glacial period such periglacial steppes extended zonally over the whole of Eurasia and North America and made possible a rich steppe fauna with steppe rodents, antelopes, wild horses up to the woolly rhinoceros and mammoth.
 And it was only with the appearance of man that the large mammals disappeared.

 The tundra vegetation was probably only bound to boggy and swampy places around lakes, i.e. as pedobiomes to the lower parts of the relief.
-The frequent occurrence of Ephedra and Artemisia pollen in the pollen spectra of peat samples from the glacial period proves that steppes with these species grew all around, cold steppes, as they are found today in a few places, especially in Yakutia.
+The frequent occurrence of Ephedra and Artemisia pollen in the pollen spectra of peat samples from the glacial period proves that steppes with these species grew all around, cold steppes, as they are found today rather restricted in a few places, especially in Yakutia.
+It could be called a very arid sZB VIIIa, which was widespread during glacial but very restricted today.